Speed of propagation of fractional dispersive waves

-\section{Introduction.}
+\section{Introduction}

-A solution to a PDE is said to exhibit \textit{infinite speed of propagation} (ISP) whenever an initial datum given by a function with compact support, thought of as a localized wave, instantly spreads out in its spatial profile.
-In this paper, we extend the results of \cite{ZHANG1994290,bourgain1997compactness}, by means of the holomorphic Fourier transform, to further investigate the compactness of solution support in the context of dispersive equations given by the dispersion relation $w:\mathbb{R}^d \rightarrow \mathbb{R}$.
-Consider the Cauchy problem
+A PDE exhibits infinite speed of propagation (ISP) when a localized initial datum with compact support instantly spreads throughout space.
+This phenomenon plays a crucial role in dispersive wave equations, where it relates to unique continuation principles and qualitative properties of solutions.
+In this paper, we extend previous results on ISP \cite{ZHANG1994290,bourgain1997compactness} beyond polynomial dispersion relations using complex-analytic techniques, particularly the Paley-Wiener-Schwartz theorem and the holomorphic Fourier transform, to analyze solution support for a broad class of nonlinear dispersive equations.